there are many ways to setup xen, but i've put together a simple step-by-step guide to get a working xen system based on debian etch. easy as pie.

 configure a network bridge

-get the bridge utils package
+get the bridge utils package# apt-get install bridge-utils

 auto xenbr0